 Since $\Irr_d(G)$ is non-empty, applying Corollary \ref{c:crude lower bound} gives the desired inequality. \end{proof}

 The rest of this section deals with cases where $\cdset(G)=\{1,2,3\}$.
-Here, we make crucial use of a property of $\AD$ that is not obvious from the definition, but which seems to be crucial to understanding its behaviour.
+We require a property of $\AD$ that is not obvious from the definition, but which seems to be crucial to understanding its behaviour.

 \begin{prop}[Johnson] $\AD$ is monotone with respect to subgroup inclusion.
 That is, if $H\leq G$ then $\AD(H)\leq \AD(G)$. \end{prop}

 \begin{rem} Proposition \ref{p:monotone} follows from results in \cite[\S4]{BEJ_AG} concerning ``amenability constants'' of Fourier algebras, or from the general theory in \cite[\S2]{YC_minorant}.
 One can give a direct proof, based on considering the induction of characters from $H$ to $G$, see the author's {\itshape MathOverflow} question \cite{MO_monotone} and the comments and answers.
 It is quite possible that a direct proof along these lines was already known to Johnson. \end{rem}